omarkmu/pz-omichat/docs/sandbox-options/basic-features.md

 ### EnableCharacterCustomization
 **Default:** `false`

-If enabled, this includes a QoL option in the chat settings that allows players to customize their character.
+If enabled, this includes a set of QoL [options](../user-guide/chat-settings.md#character-customization) in the chat settings that allow players to customize their character.
 This is intended for roleplay servers.

 Customization options available:
 - Clean blood & dirt from the character (configurable with [`EnableCleanCharacter`](#enablecleancharacter))